 I want to say this at the very beginning — I’m a dude.
 In my world, there’s nothing better than a big steak, barbecue chicken, or a huge turkey leg on my plate at Thanksgiving.
 I love meat.
 That’s why I was a little (very might be a better description) skeptical when we were invited to dinner at Veggie Grill in Seattle.

 Veggie Grill is exactly what it sounds like — a “fast-casual” restaurant that only serves vegan and vegetarian options.
 Everything on the menu is made from %100 soy, pea, and plant-based protein.
-Started in California, there are currently three Veggie Grill locations in Seattle (downtown at 1427 4th Ave., 2681 University Village St., and 446 Terry Ave.
-N. in South Lake Union), but the restaurant is so popular that it’s already expanding into Bellevue.
+Started in California, there are currently two Veggie Grill locations in Seattle, but the restaurant is so popular that it’s already expanding into Bellevue.

 The menu at Veggie Grill is loaded with dishes you’d (or at least I’d) expect to find at a vegan/vegetarian restaurant.
 There are things like Quinoa Pilaf, Papa’s Portobello burger (all of their burgers and sandwiches can be ordered “kale style” — in other words, served on a bed of kale rather than on a bun), plus plenty of soups and salads.
 One of Tove’s favorite dishes was the All Hail Kale salad (marinated kale and red cabbage, corn salsa, agave-roasted walnuts, and ginger-papaya vinaigrette).
 It came highly recommended to us by our friends and Twitter followers, so thank you for the suggestion!
 Tove says she would go back to Veggie Grill just to order the All Hail Kale salad again.